-- 4. Fair Housing Activities will educate area housing professionals and residents on the laws, regulations, and rights of the individual.
+- 3. Provide \$25,000 to the Paint-a-Thon program to help approximately 12 elderly and/or disabled owners maintain their home.
+The resulting neighborhood revitalization will increase area home values.
+The increased equity in their home increases their economic standing and financial security, thereby avoiding homelessness. - 4.
+Fair Housing Activities will educate area housing professionals and residents on the laws, regulations and rights of the individual.
 This will help prevent future housing discrimination and promote discrimination reporting and resolution.
 Helping to prevent discrimination will allow better access to housing and increased retention of housing, thereby avoiding homelessness. - 5.
 The City's CDBG office will continue distributing resource information materials to residents, area service organizations, and at the Civic Center and both Recreation Centers.
-This will assist LMI residents to reduce their housing costs and access area resources making remaining in their homes more affordable. - 6.
-In 2019, the QCF awarded \$51,000 in food, housing, and homelessness assistance.
+This will assist LMI residents reduce their housing costs and access area resources making remaining in their homes more affordable. - 6.
+In 2019, the QCF awarded \$51,000 in food, housing and homelessness assistance.
 The City also provided in-kind services including the staff to run the foundation and support appointed QCF Board.

-Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs
+Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs outreach and case management services by assessing individual needs and linking them with appropriate county services.

 The City will continue to support and promote efforts by local nonprofit organizations serving the homeless.
-It will also support Adams County in providing outreach and case management services by assessing individual needs and linking them with appropriate county services.
+It will also support Adams County in providing